 Like with any matched bet, our goal is to choose players where the back and lay odds are as close as possible.
 But, here we have to consider both the win odds and the place odds of a player.
 This makes it very difficult to see what the best matches are.

-This is a great reason to use Profit Accumulator's Extra Place Catcher.
+This is a great reason to use Outplayed's Extra Place Catcher.

 First, open the Extra Place Catcher.
 Under select event choose the "US Open 2022".

 Then in Filters, select which bookies and betting exchange/s you plan to use.
 Then click Apply.